-These outputs will be augmented by shorter policy papers (on cybersecurity, A2/AD capability, hybrid warfare, space, strategic communications) prepared by the GLOBSEC Policy Institute between January and May 2017.
+These outputs will be augmented by shorter policy papers (on cybersecurity, A2/AD capability, intelligence, and threats emanating from the South) prepared by the GLOBSEC Policy Institute between January and October 2017.